iamNabeelBabar/Xeven_internship/README.md

 **Why AI matters:**
 AI is changing the way we live and work.
 It can make everyday tasks easier, improve healthcare, enhance business efficiency, and create new opportunities for innovation.

-**The role of an AI engineer:**
+**The role of an AI enginear:**
 AI engineers design, build, and maintain AI systems.
 They work with data, create models that can predict outcomes, and develop applications that solve real-world problems.
-Their goal is to make machines smarter and more helpful, turning AI concepts into practical solutions that benefit society.
+Their goal is to make machnes smarter and more helpful, turning AI concepts into practical solutions that benefit society.

-AI is not just about technology—it’s about creating tools that improve lives.
+AI is not just about technolog y it’s about creating tools that improve lives.